munificent/craftinginterpreters/book/a-map-of-the-territory.md

 It turns out human languages are too messy for the rigid grammars those parsers could handle, but they were a perfect fit for the simpler artificial grammars of programming languages.
+When we flawed humans still fail to uphold the laws of the language's grammar, the parser is happy to tell us by reporting **syntax errors**.

 ### Static analysis

-The first two stages are pretty similar among almost all implementations and forms the **front end** of the pipeline.
+The first two stages are pretty similar across all implementations.
 Now, the individual characteristics of each language start coming into play.
-At this point, we know the grammatical structure of the code, operator precedence, when an identifier is declaring a variable versus accessing, etc. but we don't know much more than that.
+At this point, we know the syntactic structure of the code -- operator precedence, when an identifier declares a new variable versus accessing an existing one, etc. -- but we don't know much more than that.

-For example, in an expression like `a + b`, we don't know what `a` and `b` refer to.
+In an expression like `a + b`, we know we are adding `a` and `b`, but we don't know what those names refer to.
 Are they local variables?
 Global?
 Where are they defined?

 The first bit of analysis that most languages do is called **binding** or **resolution**.
 For each **identifier** we find out where that name is defined